 The program of instruction outlined below is for students who are enrolled at Loma Linda University.
 Courses are taught during daytime hours and usually 4-5 days a week depending on the quarter of study.
 Class times may vary by quarter depending on instructor and classroom availability.

 A minimum grade of C (2.0) is required for all courses in the program.

-If you have questions regarding our PTA program, feel free to call or email our department.
-You may also set up an appointment to meet with our program director (director's email) in person.
+If you have questions or wish to set up an appointment regarding our PTA program, feel free to call or email our department.
 This is a great opportunity for you to see firsthand what Loma Linda University has to offer.
 Please call or email us to plan your visit.
 We request that you bring a copy of your transcripts, the prerequisites sheet, and any questions you may have.